mx3taz/alx-pre_course/0x01-git/README.md

 My second README file.

-This is all about learning git and github
+This is all about learning git and github.

+edited in github platform.